lorenzo85/scenarios-ica/ingress-gateway-no-tsl-termination/step5/text.md

-Update the `booking-gateway` gateway definition to use TLS mode `PASSTHROUGH` and expose the service over HTTPs on port 443.
+Update the `booking-gateway` gateway definition to use TLS mode `PASSTHROUGH` and expose the service over HTTPS on port 443.

 The `PASSTHROUGH` TLS mode instructs the gateway to pass the ingress traffic "as is", without terminating TLS.